Wildlife of Peru: Plants

 Peru also has an equally diverse amount of plants.
 The coast of Peru is usually barren apart from some cacti that grow there.
 Hilly areas known as lomas such as Lachay, include many endemic species.
 The river valleys also contain unique plant life.
 The Highlands above the tree-line is known as puna, where bushes, cactus and drought-resistant plants, such as ichu grass extend up to the zone of snow-capped mountains.
 The most spectacular plant in Peru is the gigantic Puya raimondii seen near Huaraz.
 On the lower slopes of the Andes are steep-sided cloud-forests with among it can sustain moss, orchids, and bromeliads.
 The very wet Amazon rainforest contains useful lumber, and resins plus strange canopy plants and palm trees.

 As of March 2009 scientists have discovered a new kind of plant Senecio sanmarcosensis which is part of the high-Andean wetlands vegetation.
 It is only found at 14764 ft above sea level.

 Locations

+The Department of Madre de Dios has acquired the title of "the biodiversity capital of Peru".

-Peru has some good locations to watch all of this wildlife:
+Peru has some good locations to watch wildlife, including: